golang/tools/internal/mcp/design/design.md

     Close() error
 }
 ```

-Specifically, a `Transport` is something that connects a logical JSON-RPC
-stream, and nothing more (methods accept a Go `Context` and return an `error`,
+Methods accept a Go `Context` and return an `error`,
-as is idiomatic for APIs that do I/O).
+as is idiomatic for APIs that do I/O.

+A `Transport` is something that connects a logical JSON-RPC
+stream, and nothing more.
 Streams must be closeable in order to
 implement client and server shutdown, and therefore conform to the `io.Closer`
 interface.